-- 5.12.
+- 5.16.
 Single flypasts in isolation, are considered to be normal flight but flown at a lower height and in the display environment.
-As such, flypasts maybe considered the simplest way of presenting an aircraft. - 5.13.
-Multiple flypasts that involve dynamic manoeuvring, including reversals, can appear to be benign, however flypasts such as these must be flown with caution.
+As such, flypasts maybe considered the simplest way of presenting an aircraft. - 5.17.
+Non-aerobatic displays consisting of multiple flypasts that involve dynamic manoeuvring, including reversals, can appear to be benign, however displays such as these must be flown with caution.
 Such manoeuvring should be specifically briefed in detail by the DAE preceding the observation of a flypast evaluation.